orbitdb/SCPs/scps/SCP-6.md

  - who created the entry
  - a payload field for any JSON value

-These pieces together, entry references for log traversal and entry ordering data, allow for smooth and stress-free replication of the log over IPFS.
+These pieces together, entry references for log traversal and data used for conflict-resolution/ordering, allow for smooth and stress-free replication of the log over IPFS.

 ### Motivation

 It is in users best interests that Ipfs-log required entry data is minimum.
 This minimal-ness keeps the log flexible and extensible by only requiring data and fields that are necessary for all users.

 Entry version 3 will be simpler, slimmer, and more friendly to extension by writers.
-It reduces entry block size by 764 bytes compared to version 2, which is around ~75% reduction of required entry data.
+It reduces entry block size by 764 bytes compared to version 2, which is around 75% reduction of required entry data.
 This reduction is done by deduplicating frequently used data and removing unnecessary entry fields.
 Version 3 also encapsulates writer related fields making custom entry authentication cleaner.

 As some of these proposed changes are far reaching and all break backwards compatibility, it may be best to introduce these changes with the [future release of OrbitDB version 1](https://github.com/orbitdb/orbit-db/issues/819).